top of page

 Requirements

 You must earn 36 credits to graduate.
 Each course is 3 credits.
 You must take all five general management courses.
-There are ten Program/Project Management courses, of which you must take seven.
+There are ten Project/Program Management courses, of which you must take seven.
 That allows you to tailor your project-management coursework according to the scale of projects you’re involved with and also to your professional interest.

 Of the six remaining project-management courses, you may elect to take any five to suit your own professional interest.